 - a.
 Applicability: This requirement applies to all FEMA grant and cooperative agreement programs. - b.
 Contractors that apply or bid for an award of \$100,000 or more must file the required certification.
 See 2 C.F.R.
 Part 200, Appendix II, ¶ J; 44 C.F.R.
 Part 18; Chapter IV, 6.c; Appendix C, ¶ 4. - c.
 Each tier certifies to the tier above that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant or any other award covered by 31 U.S.C. § 1352.
 Each tier must also disclose any lobbying with non-Federal funds that takes place in connection with obtaining any Federal award.
 Such disclosures are forwarded from tier to tier up to the non-Federal award.
-See Chapter IV, $\P$ 6.c and Appendix C, $\P$ 4.

-d.
-The following provides a Byrd Anti-Lobbying contract clause:

-"Byrd Anti-Lobbying Amendment, 31 U.S.C. § 1352 (as amended)

-Contractors who apply or bid for an award of \$100,000 or more shall file the required certification.
-Each tier certifies to the tier above that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant, or any other award covered by forwarded from tier to tier up to the recipient."
+See Chapter IV, ¶ 6.c and Appendix C, ¶ 4. - d.
+The following provides a Byrd Anti-Lobbying contract clause: - "Byrd Anti-Lobbying Amendment, 31 U.S.C. § 1352 (as amended) Contractors who apply or bid for an award of \$100,000 or more shall file the required certification.
+Each tier certifies to the tier above that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant, or any other award covered by 31 U.S.C. § 1352.
+Each tier shall also disclose any lobbying with non-Federal funds that takes place in connection with obtaining any Federal award.
+Such disclosures are forwarded from tier to tier up to the recipient."